What is search engine optimization?

 Search Engine - a website whose primary function is to help web users find web pages on any given searched topic.
 The web user inputs a keyword phrase and the search engine returns listings it finds most relevant to the web user's keyword phrase.
 The big three are Google, Yahoo, and Bing.

 SEM - (Search Engine Marketing) marketing a website via search engines such as Google.
 This may be improving rank in organic listings, purchasing paid listings or a combination of both.

 SEO - using standards and strategies for a website so that the website ranks well in organic listings of search engines.

 SMM – social media marketing

-SERP - (Search Engine Results Page) the listing of web pages, blogs and other items that a search engine shows a user after they've entered a search value, such as "web designer in Baltimore".
+SERP - (Search Engine Results Page) the listing of web pages, blogs and other items that a search engine shows a user after they've entered a search query, such as "web designer in Tampa Florida".

 Spider - programs created to search the web automatically to index web pages, collect emails, spam and so on.

 Title Tag - a metadata element that determines the actual "title" of a webpage.
 The title appears in the top bar of your web browser.